RusNor/StartWine-Launcher/README.md

 ## Preparing for installation

-To get started, download SrartWine itself from the discord server in the sw_releases section or from the GitHub page ([Who is from Russia, you can read here](https://docs.google.com/document/d/1NQefmouUnpJd3hYWAYFdI_jEiaYup1rcbVoi2UH2JGY/edit?usp=drivesdk))
+To get started, download SrartWine itself from the discord server in the sw_releases section or from the GitHub page

 Discord: [Click](https://discord.gg/jjY3auVdfm)